 Beard oil is essentially a moisturizing product for your beard.
 It restores hydration and nourishment to your beard locks after you have cleaned them.

-2/ Take Care of Your Beard Scalp
+2/ Take Care of Your Beard and Scalp

 Good beard oil moisturizes not only your beard but also your skin underneath.
 A healthy scalp is essential for strong and thick beard growth.
 Otherwise, you may suffer from beard dandruff or other skin conditions.